 Hello.
 I am Dr Bernard Preston.

-About describes Bernard Preston's background, firstly for seven years as a high school teacher of physics, chemistry and mathematics to seniors, followed by nearly forty years in practice as a chiropractor in South Africa and the Netherlands.
+Should you be interested in my qualifications to write with any authority, here you will find my background, firstly for seven years as a high school teacher of physics, chemistry and mathematics to seniors, followed by nearly forty years in practice as a chiropractor in South Africa and the Netherlands.

 Better health, and a life without medication, do not drop spontaneously from the heavens; they come as one would expect to those who who are prepared to learn about and follow the edicts of nature.